ericdke/PnutSays/README.md

 #### ASCII tag

 Some pnut clients, like [Apero](https://itunes.apple.com/us/app/apero/id1219902108?l=fr&ls=1&mt=12), can display fixed-width fonts if you add the tag "#ascii" in the post.
 This may help display the cow properly.
+However, Apero automatically switches to fixed-width font for posts that include the pnutprinter tag.
+YMMV

 #### Copy to clipboard